 Some limits to privacy exist.
 With few exceptions involving safety and legal issues, information is not shared outside of counseling sessions without the student’s written permission.

-Clinical files are safeguarded and DO NOT become part of the student’s medical or military record.
-Seeking services through our center will not negatively impact a cadet’s standing.
+Clinical files are safeguarded and DO NOT become part of students’ medical or military records.
+Seeking services through our center WILL NOT negatively impact a cadet’s standing.
 We are a nonmedical facility.